square/js-jose/README.md

 This code has been tested in Chrome 38 and is compatible with the Golang implementation.

-JSON web encryption is currently a set of draft.
-This code is based on the following versions of the drafts:
+JSON web encryption is currently a set of drafts.
+This code is based on the following files:

 * https://tools.ietf.org/html/draft-ietf-jose-json-web-encryption-37
 * https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-37